microbiome/microbiome/vignettes/Data.md

 ## Example data sets

 Example data sets for microbiome analyses.
 These examples also show how to convert HITChip data into phyloseq format and perform some standard analyses.
-For examples on preprocessing the data (filtering, subsetting etc.), see the [preprocessing tutorial](Preprocessing.md)
+For examples on preprocessing the data (filtering, subsetting etc.), see the [preprocessing tutorial](Preprocessing.md).
+For further microbiome example data sets in phyloseq format, check [this](http://joey711.github.io/phyloseq/download-microbio.me.html).

 ### HITChip Atlas data

 Data from [Lahti et al. Nat.
 Comm.
 5:4344, 2014](http://www.nature.com/ncomms/2014/140708/ncomms5344/full/ncomms5344.html) contains large-scale profiling of 130 genus-like taxa across 1006 normal western adults.
 Some subjects have also short time series.
 This data set is available in [Data Dryad](http://doi.org/10.5061/dryad.pk75d).
 [Downloading the HITChip Atlas in R phyloseq format](Atlas.md):